Yukon Territory - Earth Year 2203

 “Jasper, Jinks, home.”
-They turned in unison, trotted off.
+They turned in unison, trotting off.

 “So, we’re close to your cabin.
 Thanks for that information.”
 Frank was feeling smug.

 “You don’t know much about wolves, do you, Frank?
 But, if that’s what you want to believe, go ahead.”
 They had no idea how far away my cabin was.
-Not a place you could walk to.
 “I’d like to introduce you to another friend of mine.
-I sent the boys away because they don’t like being around him.
+I sent the boys away because they don’t enjoy being around him.
 Gives them the frights.”
 I let them absorb that for a minute.

 Frank broke the silence.
 “Well, tell your accomplice they’ll be charged with kidnapping too.”

 “Oh, I don’t think anyone will find him.
 He’s not from around here.”
 Behind me, the bushes and branches rustled.
 The most god-awful odor rose, permeating the air.
-I pretended not to notice.
+I pretended not to notice it.